maxjmartin/Oliver-Code-Examples/README.md

-# Oliver-Code-Examplse
+# Oliver-Code-Examples

-The repo simply holds example of code written in Oliver.
+This repo simply hold some tutorials on how to utilize the Oliver program language.
+They are ordered in sequence, to be reviewed in.